jordenc/image.grabber/README.md

 **Want to show your appreciation for this app?
 A donation is possible via http://www.d2c.nl **

+**Version 0.0.4**
+- Official Homey Image Tokens now supported.
+This means you can use the tokens with all other supported apps.
+- Now Homey SDK v2 ready

 **Version 0.0.3**
 - Detailed information about how to use username/password combinations.
 - The URL is now also given as a token with the trigger, so you can now see which URL has triggered the "Image has been grabbed"-card.
 This means, better usability if you set up multiple image triggers.